Redis Queue

 }

-In the function, the parameter $redis is the Redis instance.
-For example, the usage of the redis extension is similar to the following:
+parameter is a Redis instance.
+For example, the usage of the Redis extension is similar to the following:

 $redis = new Redis;